pinntech/gulp-node-slate/README.md

 * `source` &ndash; Relative path to the Slate API documentation input folder (default: `'source'`).
 * `build` &ndash; Relative path to the Slate API documentation output folder (default: `'build'`).

-## D) Note
+## E) Notes
+1. If you want to contribute to the project, fork it and then run the `spec/spec-runner.sh.command` script and examine the contents of the `api-docs` folder.
+Pull requests are welcome.
-This project is very new.
+1. This project is very new.
 If you have a question or suggestion, feel free to open an [issue](https://github.com/pinntech/gulp-node-slate/issues).

 ---